Medicare Savings Programs in New York EPIC & MSP

 What Are Medicare Savings Programs Designed to Do?

-MSPs assist low-income Medicare beneficiaries by covering Medicare premiums and other healthcare expenses, making healthcare more affordable.
+MSPs assist low-income Medicare beneficiaries by covering Medicare Part B premiums and other health care costs, making healthcare more affordable.

 Does Social Security Count as Income for MSP Eligibility?

-Yes, Social Security income counts toward eligibility.
+Yes, Social Security benefits count toward eligibility.
 However, medical premiums and certain expenses can be deducted to meet income limits.